Pontoon Boat Camping: A Complete Guide

 Pull-Out Sofas

 If you like pontoon camping, you might want to consider changing one of your seats to a fold-out sleeping seat.
-It is possible to sleep on the seat as is, however the seats are quite tiny.
+It is possible to sleep on the seat as is.
+However, the seats are pretty tiny.

 Unbolting and removing the furniture is the second option.
-Obviously, this isn’t practical for a one-time weekend vacation, but if you camp frequently, this might significantly expand your area.
+This isn’t practical for a one-time weekend vacation, but if you camp frequently, this might significantly expand your area.

 Creature Comforts